 Seville has ambiance to spare!
 In fact, it’s one of the most famous cities in Spain.
 Between the orange-scented courtyards, stunning Mudéjar architecture, and joyful, impromptu flamenco dancing in cozy plazas after dark, Seville is a dream come true.
-But that’s just a first impression… There are so many things to do in Seville!
+But that’s just a first impression… There are so many things to do in Seville Spain!
 And it also makes a great place to go in winter.